AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/Asset_Types/create-asset-type-asset-editor.md

 2. Click **Add Status Configuration**.
 3. In the Select Measurement window, click the measurement that you want to display status for.
 Click **Continue**.

-    Note: You can only display the status for one measurement.
+    Note: You can only specify one measurement with enumerated states as the the asset's status.

 1. Click the status icons to map the icon for each value.
     ![Mapping status icons](..\images\map-status-values.png)